dfel08/Code-Quiz/README.md

 ## Acknowledgments

 * Thanks to my mentor, David Kramer, and my family, who are a continuing source of support and inspiration.
+Also to Brad Davis, Ana Medrano, Kerwin Hy, and Jack Sneed for helping me when I got stuck.